alwesam/udportfolio/README.md

 ### Optimizations made to index.html

-a) Reduced number of unnecessary pixels for pizzera image by resizing the image to a natural size that's equal to its display size.
+a) Reduced number of unnecessary pixels for pizzeria image by resizing the image to a natural size that's equal to its display size.
 Number of unnecessary pixels that was transmitted (2048-115)*(1536-75) = 1933x1461, which greatly slowed down the rendering of the index.html page.

 b) Minifed style.css by removing white spaces (used the http://cssminifier.com tool).
 Then Base64 encoded the css file and embeded directly in the index.html file